one day in Hawaii Volcanoes National Park Itinerary

 Punaluu black sand beach in Big Island

-Punaluu Black Sand beach is on the southeast part of the Island and around 30 minutes drive from Volcano park and 1-hour drive from Hilo.
+Punaluu Black Sand Beach is on the southeast part of the Island and is around a 30-minute drive from Volcano Park and a 1-hour drive from Hilo.

 Explore Hilo